 As required by N.J.S.A.
-40A:14:78-3, Fire District No. 1 of the Township of South Brunswick adopts an annual budget which is voted on by the legal voters of the district on the third Saturday in February.
+40A:14:78-3, District adopts an annual budget which is voted on by the legal voters of the district on the third Saturday in February.
 Budgetary comparison schedules have been prepared to document compliance with budgetary requirements.